fxxrytail/skzcode/content/support/skz-comeback/index.md

 Buying physical albums may count toward 3 different charts: **Hanteo, Gaon,** and **Billboard**. _Music Show Wins_ and _Korean_ _Award Ceremonies_ uses **Hanteo / Gaon** chart for criteria.

 Better watch out for {{< a "Stray Kids" "https://twitter.com/stray_kids" >}} tweets or posts from their official SNS for pre-order links.
-Usually, each stores have exclusive benefits when you purchase from them.
+Usually, some stores have exclusive benefits when you purchase from them.
 Stray Kids account also announce Fan Sign or Video Call events that help boost album sales.

 Here's a list of stores where you can pre-order Stray Kids albums and on which chart/s their sales count to.